mmoreno43/Docker-Lab/README.md

 ## web.conf

-We create this file to define our server block in Nginx and how Nginx will work.
+By creating this file we define our server block in Nginx and how Nginx will work.

 ## init.sql